Bad Religion: Departures of Hetson and Wackerman, and Christmas Songs (2013–2017)

 Bad Religion played a few shows as a four-piece (without Greg Hetson and Brett Gurewitz) in mid April - May 2013—starting with their appearance at "That Damn Show" in Mesa, AZ, on April 20, including some high profile shows such as Groezrock in Belgium—leading fans to speculate over Greg Hetson's continued involvement in the band.

 On May 7, 2013, Jay Bentley issued a statement to the fan site, which read, "Greg Hetson is dealing with some personal issues, if he wishes to make a statement we will support that, if he chooses not to we will support that.
 Mike Dimkich is indeed helping us out right now, and we are genuinely appreciative.
 Right now we are just looking forward and getting ready to play our shows."
 The reason Hetson had not been touring with Bad Religion was likely due to the divorce of his second wife Alia.
 On January 11, 2014, Bentley confirmed on "thebrpage.net" that Dimkich is a permanent member of the band.
 A few days later, Download Festival's official website uploaded a photograph of the new lineup (without Brett Gurewitz).

+Later, in 2022, Hetson appeared on the podcast Fat Mike's Fat Mic stating he was let go due to his admitted addiction to painkillers and the behavior he exhibited due to this addiction.

 On September 10, 2013, it was announced that Bad Religion would be releasing their first Christmas album, titled Christmas Songs, on October 29, 2013.
 It was their first album to not feature Greg Hetson since 1983's Into the Unknown.